bjarnig/Ora/README.md

 # Ora

-A SuperCollider library for generating, transforming, playing, and sequencing frequency arrays.
+A set of processes for generating, transforming, playing, and sequencing frequency arrays.

 ## Overview